greydongilmore/blog/docs/phd_related/mendeley_decrypt.md

     Continuing.
     ```

-    when the subsequent breakpoint is hit, enter `info registers` to determine the value of `rdi`:
+10. When the subsequent breakpoint is hit, enter `info registers` to determine the value of `rdi`:

     ```console
     # When the breakpoint is hit, run `info registers`